Skip to main content

 7. Tap the activate button 2-3 times and watch for a burn mark on the tape.

-Note: If the laser alignment is significantly off, you may be unable to achieve a burn mark in position 4 (bottom right).
-If this occurs, try positioning the carriage in the top left (home position), and tap activate.
-Align the red dot to the burn mark, then move to the bottom right position and attempt the process again.
+Note: If you are unable to make a burn mark in position 4 (bottom right), the laser may be significantly misaligned.
+Use a larger piece of masking tape to increase the target area.
+If a burn mark still does not appear, move the carriage to the top left (home position) and tap activate.
+Align the red dot to the burn mark, complete the alignment steps, then return to the bottom right and repeat the pre-alignment and alignment procedures.

-8. Turn on the red dot pointer, and verify the red dot and burn mark are in same position on the alginment target.
+8. Turn on the red dot pointer, verify the red dot and burn mark are in same position.

-9. If the red dot and burn mark are not in the same position, you will need to adjust the red dot pointer.
+9. If the red dot is not aligned with the burn mark, adjust the red dot pointer.

 11. Using the two 3/32″ adjustment screws on the red dot, move the red dot to the position of the burn mark.